Hannybiggs/Horiseon-Accessibility-Page/README.md

 -The addition of title attributes for navigation to improve accessibility.

  ## Semantic CSS Adjustments:
- -The condensation elements with the same CSS conditions -Class adjustments
+ - The condensation elements with the same CSS conditions
+ - Class adjustments

  ## Results
  The result of this project has rendered the website more accessible for visually impaired and also improved the navigation of the code in a general sense.